Home Improvement and Commercial Contractor Disputes

 Moreover, when he attempts to sue the property owner for only the “value” services rendered, the homeowner my challenge the quality or scope of work performed.
 This can make it even more difficult for the contractor to recover money for the job.

-HICPA’s Effect on Mechanic’s Liens
+What is HICPA’s Effect on Mechanic’s Liens?

 There could be a mechanic’s lien against the home by the contractor or any subcontractor or supplier not paid by the contractor.
 A mechanic’s lien is where the contractor — or sub-contractor or supplier of materials on a job — can take a “lien” against the property, if not paid for his or her work or materials.
 See 49 P.S. § 1101, et seq.